apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 Now you can create your pull requests.

 You will need to update a local master sometimes (to merge to your development branches sometimes).
-For this, you have to add remote for RocketMQ mirror as follow,
+For this, you have to add remote for RocketMQ mirror as follows,

     git remote add upstream https://github.com/apache/incubator-rocketmq.git

+and update your local master via `git fetch` followed by `git rebase`, for instance, as follows

+    git fetch upstream master
+    git rebase upstream/master

 # Git setup for Committers
 In addition to contributors' configurations, committers will have to attach the apache git repo: